Promoting Good Attendance

 The law says that students are expected to attend school every day that the school is open.
 There are only two reasons why a student should not attend school.
 These are:

-1. They a too ill to attend school
+1. They are too ill to attend school

 2. There is an exceptional circumstance which means they cannot attend